swillems/ion_networks/README.md

 If the ion-networks repository needs to be updated, [download](https://github.com/swillems/ion_networks/tree/master/install/update.sh) and/or run the ```update.sh``` bash script contained in the [install](https://github.com/swillems/ion_networks/tree/master/install) folder of the ion-networks repository.

 ## Usage
-Five basic modules have been implemented for analysis of ion-networks:
+Four basic modules have been implemented for the analysis of ion-networks:

 1. Convert
 2. Create